 Posted April 22, 2014 at 05:34 pm by Will Verduzco

 The HTC Droid DNA is Verizon’s close cousin to the Japanese HTC Butterfly.
 It launched all the way back at the tail end of 2012 with Android 4.1, which has since been officially updated to 4.2.2.
 Now, the device is about to skip over 4.3, and jump straight Android 4.4.2 KitKat.

 Posted April 21, 2014 at 07:30 pm by Will Verduzco

 Now that HTC’s previous generation flagship devices are all enjoying their official upgrades to Android 4.4 KitKat, many have begun to wonder when these devices would receive the latest iteration of HTC’s Sense UI.
 First seen on the HTC One M8, Sense 6 brings many key refinements to the Taiwanese OEM’s signature interface such as a heavily updated launcher, improved aesthetics, and much more.

-Posted March 17, 2014 By: Will Verduzco
+Posted March 17, 2014 at 04:30 am by Will Verduzco

 The HTC Desire HD has quite the history.
 With a 4.3-inch screen on the outside and a single core 1GHz CPU on the inside, it became available all the way back in 2010, rocking some truly ancient software that’ll challenge even the most studious of historians—namely Android 2.2 Froyo and HTC Sense 2.0.
 It was upgradeable to Android 2.3 Gingerbread and Sense 3.0, and was graciously promised by HTC an upgrade to Android 4.0 Ice Cream Sandwhich.
 Unfortunately, HTC didn’t keep their promise and backpedaled, essentially crushing any hope for Desire HD owners to experience the benefits of later, official releases.